Financial position of the United States: Foreign debt, assets, and liabilities

 Foreign holdings of US assets are concentrated in debt.
 Americans own more foreign equity and foreign direct investment than foreigners own in the United States, but foreigners hold nearly four times as much US debt as Americans hold in foreign debt.

-15.2% of all US debt is owed to foreigners.
+Of all US debt, 15.2% is owed to foreigners.
 Of the $7.9 trillion Americans owe to foreigners, $3.9 trillion is owed by the federal government.
 48% of US treasury securities are held by foreigners.
 Foreigners hold $1.28 trillion in agency- and government sponsored enterprise-backed securities, and another $2.33 trillion in US corporate bonds.

 Foreigners hold 24% of domestic corporate debt and 17% of domestic corporate equity.

 Sectoral financial balances

 Economist Martin Wolf explained in July 2012 that government fiscal balance is one of three major financial sectoral balances in the U.S. economy, the others being the foreign financial sector and the private financial sector.
 The sum of the surpluses or deficits across these three sectors must be zero by definition.
 In the U.S., a foreign financial surplus (or capital surplus) exists because capital is imported (net) to fund the trade deficit.
 Further, there is a private sector financial surplus due to household savings exceeding business investment.
 By definition, there must therefore exist a government budget deficit so all three net to zero.
 The government sector includes federal, state and local.
 For example, the government budget deficit in 2011 was approximately 10% GDP (8.6% GDP of which was federal), offsetting a capital surplus of 4% GDP and a private sector surplus of 6% GDP.

 Wolf argued that the sudden shift in the private sector from deficit to surplus forced the government balance into deficit, writing: "The financial balance of the private sector shifted towards surplus by the almost unbelievable cumulative total of 11.2 per cent of gross domestic product between the third quarter of 2007 and the second quarter of 2009, which was when the financial deficit of US government (federal and state) reached its peak...No fiscal policy changes explain the collapse into massive fiscal deficit between 2007 and 2009, because there was none of any importance.
 The collapse is explained by the massive shift of the private sector from financial deficit into surplus or, in other words, from boom to bust."

 Economist Paul Krugman also explained in December 2011 the causes of the sizable shift from private deficit to surplus: "This huge move into surplus reflects the end of the housing bubble, a sharp rise in household saving, and a slump in business investment due to lack of customers."